Skip to Content

 A Snowblower For Gravel Driveways

 You already know you need a two or three-stage snowblower.
-A snowthrowers rubber paddle isn’t suitable.
-When used on gravel it becomes a missile launcher.
+A snowthrower rubber paddle isn’t suitable.
+When used on gravel, it becomes a missile launcher.
 A snowblower is suitable simply because the collection height of the auger housing is adjustable.
 Meaning the operator can easily adjust the ride height of the bin.

-A really low ride height for smooth concrete or asphalt is perfect but on gravel, we’ll need to lift that bin up a touch.
-Adjusting is a simple process and we’ll look at exactly that, next.
+A really low ride height for smooth concrete or asphalt is perfect, but on gravel, we’ll need to lift that bin up a touch.
+Adjusting is a simple process; we’ll look at exactly that next.

 Adjusting the Skid Shoes

-To adjust your snowblower so that it rides over the gravel without plowing gravel we’ll need to lift the bin up.
-To do that we’ll be resting the leading edge of the bin, known as the scraper bar, on a block of premeasured wood.
+We’ll need to lift the bin up to adjust your snowblower so that it rides over the gravel without plowing gravel.
+To do that, we’ll rest the leading edge of the bin, known as the scraper bar, on a block of premeasured wood.

 Anything between one inch and one and a quarter inch shim works great for gravel drives.
 We’ll then lower the skid shoes to the ground.